The Kormendy Relation in the First Billion Years: Evidence from $JWST$: Dataset

 \section{Dataset}

 In this work, we select galaxies that were already assembled by $z=6$, corresponding to $\sim$ $1~\mathrm{Gyr}$ after the $Big~Bang$.
 The majority of these sources lie in the GOODS-North and GOODS-South fields and have spectroscopically confirmed redshifts ($z_{\rm spec}$) from publicly available \textit{JWST} surveys and catalogs, including JADES \citep{eisenstein-etal2023,eisenstein-etal2023b,rieke-etal2023,hainline-etal2024,bunker-etal2024,deugenio-etal2025} and FRESCO \citep{oesch-etal2023,meyer-etal2024,covelo-paz-etal2025}.
-To investigate the Kormendy relation for galaxies in the early Universe ($z\ge6$), we construct a sample of systems exhibiting spheroidal morphology.
-This sample is drawn from the parent catalog constructed in BS25.
+The specific observations analyzed can be accessed via the \citeauthor{jades_dataset} (\href{https://doi.org/10.17909/8tdj-8n28}{doi:10.17909/gdyc-7g80}) and \citeauthor{fresco_dataset} (\href{https://doi.org/10.17909/gdyc-7g80}{doi:10.17909/gdyc-7g80}) datasets.
+To investigate the KR for galaxies in the early Universe ($z\ge6$), we construct a sample of systems exhibiting spheroidal morphology.
+This sample is drawn from the parent catalog constructed in \citep[][hereafter BS25]{borgohain_saha2025}.
+The BS25 sample comprises 187 \textit{JWST}-selected galaxies with spectroscopically confirmed redshifts ($z\sim6-11$), for which robust structural parameters were derived from two-dimensional surface-brightness modelling in the restframe optical.
+We refer the reader to BS25 for a detailed description of the sample selection, structural analysis, and morphological classification procedures.

-Morphological measurements for the sources were performed on \textit{JWST} imaging using filters that correspond to the rest-frame $B$ band at the appropriate redshift (BS25).
-This wavelength regime is chosen to trace rest-frame optical light out to the highest redshifts possible ($\sim6-10$), while capturing emission from young to moderately aged stellar populations that provide a reasonable proxy for the underlying stellar mass distribution at these epochs.
-Galaxies were modelled using a single Sersic component (BS25), and subsequently classified as disk-like or spheroidal systems according to their Sersic indices ($n$).
+Morphological measurements for the sources were performed on \textit{JWST} imaging using filters that correspond to the rest-frame $B$ band \textbf{($\sim3000-4000 \AA$)} at the appropriate redshift (BS25).
+This wavelength regime is chosen to trace rest-frame optical light out to the highest redshifts possible ($\sim6-11$), while capturing emission from young to moderately aged stellar populations that provide a reasonable proxy for the underlying stellar mass distribution at these epochs.
+167 out of 187 galaxies in BS25 were modelled using a single Sersic component, and subsequently classified as disk-like or spheroidal systems according to their Sersic indices ($n$).
 Here, we construct two samples for our study.